osrf-migration/srcsim-wiki/skip_summary.md

 1. Complete checkpoint 1 (pick up solar panel), and then skip checkpoint 2 with the call above.
 You'll receive points for checkpoint 1.

+### Restarting the current checkpoint

+At any moment, you can restart the current checkpoint by calling the start task service with that checkpoint's number.
+When you do so:

+* The robot will be re-harnessed back to the beginning of the checkpoint
+* Other objects might be rearranged according to the checkpoint
+* You'll receive a time penalty

+Make sure you wait for the harness to be detached as explained above.

 ### Summary